Swap-Nova/freeCodeCamp_Responsive_Web_Design/README.md

 ` Lesson-2: Basic CSS by Building a Cafe Menu `

 ` Lesson-3: Learn CSS Colors by Building a Set of Colored Markers `

+` Lesson-4: Learn HTML Forms by Building a Registration Form `